1chooo/os-101/materials/10-virtual-memory/README.md

     ![alt text](image-19.png)

-- Optimal performance comes from allocating memory “close to” the CPU on which the thread is scheduled
+- Optimal performance comes from allocating memory "close to" the CPU on which the thread is scheduled
   - And modifying the scheduler to schedule the thread on the same system board when possible
   - Solved by Solaris by creating lgroups
     - Structure to track CPU / Memory low latency groups